junghan0611/spacemacs/doc/QUICK_START.md

 layer, reload it with `SPC f e R`.
 Now open a `.py` file (`SPC f f`) to find the python environment has been fully configured.
-Some extra configuration might make the environment even more powerful, which is very well described in the [layer\'s documentation](https://develop.spacemacs.org/layers/+lang/python/README.html) that can be accessed by pressing `SPC h l` and selecting the `python` layer entry.
+Some extra configuration might make the environment even more powerful, which is very well described in the [layer's documentation](https://develop.spacemacs.org/layers/+lang/python/README.html) that can be accessed by pressing `SPC h l` and selecting the `python` layer entry.
 For configuration of specific packages within a layer,